steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 7. Background writer and shared memory

-8. Running and testing the code
+8. Running the code

 ## Objective

-The main objective of this project was actually to understand some postgres internal and also get handy with rust via building a postgress extension that allows the tracking of a particular table column and using the values in that column to populate our redis store.
+The main objective of this project was to understand some Postgres internal and also get handy with rust via building a Postgres extension that allows tracking a particular table column and using the values in that column to populate our Redis store.

 ![](../_assets/_images/postgres-redis/scope.png)

-The main scope is to track any update to a specific table, e.g using the image above, We have a table with three columns `id`, `title` and `description`.
-Let assume we want to track this table, and want to build a redis store where column `title` values are the keys and column `description` values will be the redis values
+The main scope is to track any update to a specific table, e.g. using the image above, We have a table with three columns `id`, `title`, and `description`.
+Let's assume we want to track this table and build a Redis store where column `title` values are the keys and column `description` values will be the Redis values

 ```sql
 Update Test SET description = 'animal fox' where title = 'Fox'
 ```

-the following are the main creterias:
+the following are the main criteria:

-1. identify table to be tracked e.g `test`
+1. identify the table to be tracked e.g `test`
-2. identify the columns in the table that will server has the redis keys and values
+2. identify the columns in the table that will serve as the Redis keys and values
-3. whenever we have an update query that has our table in it and the where clause contains our key column, obtain the update and send over to redis
+3. whenever we have an update query that has our table in it and the where clause contains our key column, obtain the update and send it to redis

 ## Install Pgrx and Postgres db

-To get started let install postgred db; the easiest way to install postgred db without any complicated issues for the project is to install via [postgres.app](https://postgresapp.com/).
+To get started let's install postgres db; the easiest way to install postgres db without any complicated issues for the project is to install via [postgres.app](https://postgresapp.com/).

-Once postgres db is installed, we can go ahead to install [pgrx](https://github.com/pgcentralfoundation/pgrx), first make sure you have `rust` and `cargo` installed.
+Once Postgres db is installed, we can install [pgrx](https://github.com/pgcentralfoundation/pgrx), first make sure you have `rust` and `cargo` installed.

 ```sh
 $ cargo install --locked cargo-pgrx
 ```

-once the installation is done , we can then initialize pgrx to properly configure the pgrx development environment
+once the installation is done, we can then initialize pgrx to properly configure the pgrx development environment

 ```sh
 $ cargo pgrx init
 ```

-**Note**: If you are a mac user and you have any issue with the initialization try running `brew install pkg-config icu4c`
+**Note**: If you are a Mac user and you have any issue with the initialization try running `brew install pkg-config icu4c`

-Once the initialization is done , we can go ahead to create the project workspace
+Once the initialization is done, we can go ahead to create the project workspace

 ```sh
 $ cargo pgrx new postgres-redis
 ```

-this initialize the workspace with a boilerplate to get started with.
+this initializes the workspace with a boilerplate to get started with.

 ```sh
 $ ls postgres-redis